 The servicer must use good business judgment to ensure that the workout option selected reasonably reflects the borrower's ability to pay.
-A borrower with sufficient income should be asked to cure the debt through a retention option.
+A borrower with sufficient income or other assets should be asked to cure the debt through a retention option.